 Now that you have a good idea of the signs and factors you should consider when trying to determine if your parking area needs a few basic repairs (crack and pothole filling) or if you should commit to repaving, it is the ideal time to get started.

 How do you choose your paving provider?
 You will want to find a company that has a history of specializing in such repairs, including concrete and asphalt paving services as well as repair services.
 They should be able to tackle commercial and residential properties and even municipal work.
-It helps if the firm has a mindset that no job is too small or too big since many providers turn down homeowners with a small parking area or short drive.
+It helps if the firm has a mindset that no job is too small or too big since many providers turn down homeowners with a small parking area or a short drive.
 And you’ll want to be sure they can excavate and grade, install drainage, provide coatings, in addition to doing the paving.

-Burnaby Blacktop offers a long list of asphalt and concrete paving services, including repairs, free quotes and more.
+Burnaby Blacktop offers a long list of asphalt and concrete paving services, including repairs, free quotes, and more.
 Get in touch with them today to order your free estimate.